Retroperitoneal Lymph Node Dissection (RPLND)

 - Reoperative RPLND — after a prior primary or PC-RPLND.

-- Resection of late relapse — for retroperitoneal recurrence ≥24 months after complete response to primary therapy.
+- Resection of late relapse — for retroperitoneal recurrence > 5 years after complete response.

 Pre-operative Planning

-- Bleomycin exposure risks postoperative respiratory distress — minimize with a low fraction of inspired oxygen (FIO2) and conservative intraoperative fluids.
-(MD Anderson, 1998: transfusion volume, preoperative forced vital capacity, and operative time — not maintained FIO2 — were the significant predictors of pulmonary toxicity.)
+- Bleomycin exposure risks postoperative respiratory distress — minimise with a low fraction of inspired oxygen (FIO2) and conservative intraoperative fluids.
+(MD Anderson, 1998: transfusion volume, preoperative forced vital capacity, and operative time — not maintained FIO2 — predicted pulmonary toxicity.)

 Templates

-Full bilateral template — boundaries: superiorly the diaphragmatic crura and skeletonized renal vessels; inferiorly the common iliac bifurcation / ureteric crossing of the common iliac artery; laterally the ureters.
-This covers the primary and secondary landing zones of both testes and removes ten structures: para-aortic, retro-aortic, pre-aortic, left common iliac, interaortocaval, pre-caval, para-caval, retro-caval, and right common iliac lymph nodes, plus the ipsilateral gonadal vessels (removed in all patients).
-A complete retroaortic/retrocaval dissection with division of lumbar vessels is performed when within the planned template.
+Full bilateral template — boundaries: superiorly the diaphragmatic crura and skeletonised renal vessels; inferiorly the common iliac bifurcation / ureteric crossing of the common iliac artery; laterally the ureters.
+It removes the para-aortic, retro-aortic, pre-aortic, left common iliac, interaortocaval, pre-caval, para-caval, retro-caval, and right common iliac nodes, plus the ipsilateral gonadal vessels (removed in all patients).

 Modified templates (for low-stage, clinically negative nodes — relative indication):

-- Right modified — may omit para-aortic nodes below the IMA (omission above the IMA is controversial).
+- Right modified — packets are paracaval, interaortocaval, and the (right) gonadal vein; may omit para-aortic nodes below the IMA (omission above the IMA is controversial).

-- Left modified — may omit paracaval, precaval, and retrocaval nodes (omission of interaortocaval nodes is controversial).
+- Left modified — packets are para-aortic and the left gonadal vein; may omit paracaval, precaval, and retrocaval nodes (omission of interaortocaval nodes is controversial).

 Indications (2019 AUA)

-- Absolute: suspicious lymph nodes on CT or intraoperative assessment; or somatic-type malignancy in the primary tumour (malignant transformation of a teratomatous component into a non-germ-cell malignancy — e.g. sarcoma, carcinoma, PNET, or hematologic malignancy).
+- Absolute: suspicious lymph nodes on CT or intraoperative assessment; or somatic-type malignancy in the primary tumour (malignant transformation of a teratomatous component — e.g. sarcoma, carcinoma, PNET).

 - Relative: clinically negative lymph nodes.